yuhang2685/Neural-Sentiment-Analysis/README.md

 GloVe is available for download from Stanford.
 We use "100 dimension" version in "glove.6B.zip".

-We build a simple LSTM Neural Network for illustrating how Sentiment Analysis work with word vector representations (GloVe).
+We constructed a simple LSTM Neural Network as below:

 ![Figure](model-summary.png)

-Our simple 4 level LSTM model achieves 70% accuracy.
+Our simple 4 layer LSTM model achieves 70% accuracy.

 ![Figure](performance.png)